bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 Axon Ivy Project Deployment
 ---------------------------

-To deploy an Axon Ivy project to the Axon Ivy Engine execute the following steps:
+To deploy an Axon Ivy project to the |ivy-engine| execute the following steps:

 #.
 Export all files of the project you want to deploy to a zip file
    using the Export wizard of Axon Ivy Designer (See next section).

 #.
-Copy the zip file with your project files to the Axon Ivy Engine.
+Copy the zip file with your project files to the |ivy-engine|.

 #.
-Start the Engine Administrator application on the Axon Ivy Engine
+Start the Engine Administrator application on the |ivy-engine|

 #.
 Choose or create an application